Food-as-Medicine • Diabetes Care

 .jpg)

-Quick Take for Physicians: In a pilot RCT, adults with type 2 diabetes receiving 10 MTMs/week for 12 weeks plus dietitian counseling showed meaningful improvements in food security and engagement with care.
+Quick Take for Physicians: In a pilot RCT, adults with type 2 diabetes receiving 10 medically tailored meals per week for 12 weeks, plus dietitian counseling, showed meaningful improvements in food security and engagement with care.

 HbA1c shifted modestly (−0.3%) and non-significantly—expected for a small, short pilot—but the behavioral and social improvements justify larger, longer outcome-driven trials.